marionettejs/backbone.marionette/docs/marionette.collectionview.md

 }
 ```

 Note that `.initialize()` is just a method of example.
-You can trigger `childView:doSomething` wherever you want.
+You can trigger `childView:doSomething` wherever method you want.

-Finally, this is an example of how your code should look like.
+Finally, this is a complete example of how your code should look like.
 Follow the **views/ChildView.js**:

 ```js
 var ChildView = new Marionette.ChildView.extend({